Interviewed by Katharine Eliska Kimbriel

 It wasn’t unexpected, but I recognize that language, and the ability to use language to express the world, is a gift.
 One which I have always been grateful to have been granted.

 4) A reoccurring theme in your stories is the expectations of family.
-We have loving family ties (The Secrets of Jin-Shei), what appear to be strained family ties (The Were Chronicles), monstrous family expectations (Worldweavers), and cutthroat family interaction (The Hidden Queen).
+We have loving family ties (The Secrets of Jin-Shei), what appear to be strained family ties (The Were Chronicles), monstrous family expectations (Worldweavers), and cutthroat family interaction (Changer of Days).
 What draws you to that point in family dynamics?

 A.) Tolstoy famously wrote: “Happy families are all alike; every unhappy family is unhappy in its own way.”
 The corollary to this is that happy families that are all alike are by definition not a place where stories are born—or at the very least, it is always the SAME story.

-So family dynamics, especially when it comes to dysfunction, are a deep well of stories which are both affecting and on some fundamental level recognizable by the reader.
-That recognition can range from a heartfelt ‘there but for the Grace of God go I,’ to a bewildering incomprehension of any given character’s motives but a strong sense that even though those characters are very different from the reader and may be making very different choices from those that the reader would make, there is a connection there, if only that of a grudging acceptance of those choices as inevitable for that person under those circumstances.
+So, family dynamics, especially when it comes to dysfunction, are a deep well of stories which are both affecting and on some fundamental level recognizable by the reader.
+That recognition can range from a heartfelt ‘there but for the Grace of God go I,’ to a bewildering incomprehension of any given character’s motives but a strong sense that even though those characters are very different from the reader and may be making very different choices from those that the reader would make, there is a connection there.

 We all bring our own family baggage to our reading of any given story.
-The simple word ‘Mother’ can mean such a number of so very different things to different people who encounter it—the loving Mama, the smothering Mama, the selfish or the downright evil Mama determined to have things her own way to the detriment of anyone in her path, the selfless Mama who will sacrifice herself so that her children may prosper, the submissive Mama who will defer to her husband on everything including her children’s fates or the subversive Mama who will work against EVERYONE so that her children can have their best chance.
+The simple word ‘Mother’ can mean such a number of so very different things to different people who encounter it—the loving Mama, the smothering Mama, the selfish or the downright evil Mama determined to have things her own way to the detriment of anyone in her path, the selfless Mama who will sacrifice herself so that her children may prosper, the submissive Mama who will defer to her husband on everything including her children’s fates, or the subversive Mama who will work against EVERYONE so that her children can have their best chance.
+Even the absent mothers of so many fairy tales whose non-existence leaves a void to be sometimes filled by monsters.

 My own oeuvre alone covers such a gamut of families and their expectations; and there are so many, so many others out there, breaking their own trails.
 How does one NOT write about all the impossible things that the people who love you best will burden you with, expecting you to succeed brilliantly at?